A man on a tablet compares different balance transfer credit card offers.

 Decide how much you should transfer

+Before you begin the process of moving your balance, be sure that you know ahead of time how much of your outstanding debt you’re allowed to transfer to other cards.
 Usually, your credit card company will set the amount you can transfer.
-Before you begin the process of moving your balance, be sure that you know ahead of time how much of your outstanding debt you're allowed to transfer to other cards.
+If you can’t transfer the full balance, consider that you’ll need to continue paying your original credit card account, as well as the new credit card.

 Your credit card provider may let you transfer the full balance, but you don’t have to transfer everything.
 To figure out the amount that you want to transfer, think about how much you can realistically pay each month toward the debt.
 Then multiply your monthly payment by the number of months you’ll have a low or 0% APR.